 Dependent on space available in the venue, a Media Centre may need to be located externally to the venue, with direct access for the media to travel between the tribunes, photo positions, mixed zone, and the media centre.
 The media centre can be housed in a tent, with requirements for offices, lounge, lockers, and workroom.
-A media centre for Hockey 1 is approximately 1500m2 and approximately 600m2 for Hockey 2.
+A media centre for FS/SS is approximately 1500m.

-In addition, there is a requirement for a Press Conference Room - if space is not available in the venue with connections to the media center and the tribunes, it can be located next to an external media center, adjacent to the venue with direct access for the press and athletes to and from the tribunes and mixed zone, and is approximately 250m2 for Hockey 1 and approximately 150m2 for Hockey 2.
+In addition, there is a requirement for a Press Conference Room - if space is not available in the venue with connections to the media center and the tribunes, it can be located next to an external media center, adjacent to the venue with direct access for the press and athletes to and from the tribunes and mixed zone.
+The press conference room can be a shared space with Sport for the SS team leader conference room, and is approximately 250m.